Annual charge for garden waste

 Will I get a new garden waste bin when I subscribe?

 No, your subscription does not entitle you to a new bin.
-If your bin is badly damaged or broken you can order a new bin on our website when subscribing but otherwise you should continue using your current bin.
+If your bin is badly damaged or broken you can order a new bin contacing our customer service team on [email protected], but otherwise you should continue using your current bin.
 If you are subscribing for an extra bin subscription, then you will be provided with an additional bin for as long as you have more than one subscription.
 If you are subscribing for the first time and do not currently have a bin then one will be provided.

 What do I do with my garden waste if I don’t want to sign up to the subscription service?